strongloop/strongloop.com2/_posts/2019-10-10-what-to-expect-at-asc.md

 * [Turning External Services to Internal APIs](https://sched.co/T6tr)
 * [API Shop Window - Providing the Best Experience for your API Consumers](https://sched.co/T6tx)

+(Update: We have received notice that Chris will be unable to attend the conference.
+He apologizes for his absence and the short notice.)

 Michael Kistler, Senior Technical Staff Member, IBM
 * [No One Wants to Call your API](https://sched.co/T6uX)